rbraun15/snowflake_demo_geo_examples_streamlit/README.md

 **Purpose:**
 - This demo contains real working examples of visualizing geo data in maps
-- Use this demo as is or as a source of simple working examples of mapping capabilities
+- Use this demo as is or as a source of simple working examples of Streamlit mapping capabilities

 **Concepts:**
 - Run SQL and python in Snowflake notebook